LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 Figure 2.
 Full processing workflow
 </p>

-Our pipeline consists of 3 parts of processing: ***intra-epoch***, ***inter-epoch*** and combined.
+Our pipeline consists of 3 parts: ***intra-epoch***, ***inter-epoch*** and ***combined*** (see Figure 2).
 For the sake of simplicity, we only exhibit the processing flow of two epochs, however, it can be easily extended to more epochs.
-The inter-epoch part contains the key developments of our pipeline.
-It matches the DSMs resulted from intra-epoch processing to roughly co-register 2 epochs, and uses it to narrow down the searching space for precise matching.
-The resulting correspondences are then used to refine the orientations in the combined processing (i.e., bundle adjustement).
+The inter-epoch part contains the key developments.
+It matches the DSMs obtained in intra-epoch processing to roughly co-register 2 epochs, and uses it to narrow down the searching space for precise matching.
+The final correspondences are then used to refine the orientations in the combined processing (i.e., bundle adjustement).

 ## Rough co-registration

-Based on the image orientations and DSM from each epoch, we match the DSMs to roughly co-register the 2 epochs.
-The workflow is displayed below.
+Based on the image orientations and DSM from each epoch, we match the DSMs to roughly co-register the 2 epochs, as shown in Figure 3.
 <p align="center">
   <img src="images/tilematch.png" width="800">
 </p>